bakkertj/Hermes/README.md

-# Hermes - Format data and transmit data to Athena
+# Hermes - Format data to transmit to Athena

 ## Usage: